SBEVSL/sbevsl_migrated/readme.txt

 Charlie Westin, Brett Hanson & Paul Craig
 GPL, No Warranty

-4.2 Release Candidate 2 by Cyprian Corwin and Greg Dodge Wednesday, July 20, 2011
+4.2 by Cyprian Corwin and Greg Dodge
+Monday, July 25, 2011

 Based on Maddy's and Mario Rosa's versions